LukeyBookey21/CCTV-Dissertaion/README.md

 Use the sidebar to:

 - Upload a new video (it is saved under `data/uploads/`, ingested, detected, and optionally auto-stored/tracked in SQLite).
-- Select any detection JSON, view summaries, and run class/time/confidence queries against the database.
+- Select any detection JSON, view summaries, scrub through the annotated video with frame-by-frame overlays, and run class/time/confidence queries against the database.

 ### REST API